 Bonus Reason: You’re not just cutting down costs when you outsource to the Philippines.

-At most, your outsourcing decision will have a long-lasting effect on the people you work with and the social and economic conditions of the country you're outsourcing to.
+At most, your outsourcing decision will have a long-lasting effect on the people you work with.
+By and large, it will affect the social and economic conditions of the country you’re outsourcing to.

 Outsourcing companies have their in-house HR personnel take care of the recruitment and retention processes.
 This means you have lower administrative costs associated with human resources management.

-There will always be someone to watch over your offshore staff, keep them motivated, implement disciplinary measures, and apply changes to workflows to improve productivity and increase efficiency.
+There will always be someone to watch over your offshore staff.
+A team leader will be there to keep them motivated and implement disciplinary measures.
+An operations manager is there to apply changes to workflows to improve productivity and increase efficiency.

-You're also kept updated with daily, weekly or monthly reports on your staff's performance aside from the regular meetings held to strengthen your working relationship with your team.
+You’re also kept updated with daily, weekly or monthly reports on your staff’s performance.
+This is in addition to the regular meetings held to strengthen your working relationship with your team.